Euclideon/udSDKPython/src/samples/readme.md

 udSDK Version:         2.2
 Toolsets:              -
 ```
+### sampleLogin.py
+This is a demonstration of using udSDK Python wrapper to instantiate a udCloud session
+This script is also run for all other samples and allows the input of an API key to remove the need for manual
+validation in browser by the user.

 ### visualiser
 An example script using the udSDK API to visualise uds files interactively.
 See the separate [readme](visualiser/README.md) for instructions on usage